Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor

 Then finally adding these two we get the connected undeformed two-point partition function,

 It contains the contribution from the \textit{g=0 trumpet} and \textit{g=1 trumpet}.
-This undeformed two-point function can be used to calculate the deformed two-point function using (\ref{3.5})\footnote{We did not show the it because of the long expression of the deformed two point function.
-However we plot it in Fig~(\ref{fig6m}).}.
+This undeformed two-point function can be used to calculate the deformed two-point function using (\ref{3.5})\footnote{We do not show it explicitly as expression is long and not so illuminating.}.
 To ensure that the metric remains hyperbolic (Euler Character becomes negative), the number of genus must satisfy $g >> 2$.
-But for our case, the Euler characteristic is already negative due to the presence of one-boundary component of the moduli space.
+But in our case, the Euler characteristic is already negative because of the presence of a one-boundary component of the moduli space.